UAW LOCAL 4811 BYLAWS

 Article 13, Election Committee

 Section 7.
 Alternate members of the Election Committee shall assist in the conduct of the election as needed.
-The Election Committee may also recruit and supervise volunteers as needed to assist in the conduct of the election, including overseeing ballot boxes, conveying ballots from the polling place to the location where the ballot count is held, and counting ballots for Campus Elections.
-In no case shall such volunteers be candidates for office in the election.
+As needed, the Election Committee may also recruit and supervise members in good standing as volunteers to assist in the conduct of the election, including the logistics of balloting, verifying voter eligibility and counting ballots.
+In no case shall such volunteers be candidates for any elected position in the election.

 Section 8.
-No member or alternate member of the Election Committee shall be eligible to run for any office in any election that the committee supervises.
-In the event that a person serving as a member or alternate member of the Election Committee seeks an office, they are automatically resigned from the position on the Election Committee when accepting nomination for that office.
+No member or alternate member of the Election Committee shall be eligible to run for any elected position in any election that the Election Committee supervises.
+In the event that a member in good standing serving as a member or alternate member of the Election Committee accepts nomination for an elected position in such an election, they are automatically resigned from their position on the Election Committee when accepting nomination for that elected position.
+Members in good standing who have accepted nomination for an elected position in such an election are ineligible to accept nomination for or be elected as a member or alternate member of the Election Committee until the results of that election are released.

 Article 14, Local Union Elections